ZhgChg.Li

 Preface

-I have known about “Design Patterns” for over 10 years now, but I still can’t confidently say that I fully master them.
-I’ve always had a vague understanding and have gone through all the patterns several times, but without internalizing or applying them in practice, I quickly forget them.
+I have known about “Design Patterns” for over 10 years now but still can’t confidently say I fully master them.
+I’ve always had a vague understanding and have gone through all the patterns several times from start to finish, but without internalizing or applying them in practice, I quickly forget.

 I’m really useless.